The O.Henry Hotel’s Fifteenth Anniversary (and GVG’s)!

 I get wonderful warm feelings remembering the fantastic camaraderie and collaboration with the great design team we assembled.
 Working with Doug George, Don Rives, Chip Callaway, and the multitude of other collaborators, was one of the great thrills of my life.
 Today, I’m thinking most about the key design person, Don Rives.
 What a guy.
 Damn few left like him!
 He died five years ago, and we miss him every day.
 The best way to describe our feelings for Don is to read the memorial plaque in the social lobby, which reads, “Don Rives Cloister Garden—Don Rives was our Minister of Design from 1989 till 2007—He gave back as rain what he received as mist; he taught us about beauty and joy and how to turn our dreams into a physical reality.
 In his memory, we lovingly dedicate this garden.”
 (Kleenex, please.)

-I find it amazing that five of the key people in our hotels and restaurants today were at the opening, or joined us soon after: Martha Bryant, Managing Director of the O.Henry, opened the hotel in a similar role; Will Stevens, President of QW Management and Development, pitched in during the opening; Martin Hunt, who leads both the Green Valley Grill and Print Works Bistro, joined us soon after opening; Tony Villier, General Manager of the Proximity Hotel, was at the Green Valley Grill on day one; and Nancy King Quaintance, Vice President, was and is in the center all things hotel and culinary.
+I find it amazing that four of the key people in our hotels and restaurants today were at the opening, or joined us soon after: Martha Bryant, Managing Director of the O.Henry, opened the hotel in a similar role; Martin Hunt, who leads both the Green Valley Grill and Print Works Bistro, joined us soon after opening; Tony Villier, General Manager of the Proximity Hotel, was at the Green Valley Grill on day one; and Nancy King Quaintance, Vice President, was and is in the center all things hotel and culinary.
 I am one lucky hombre to get to work with these great people and the other 650 people I get to call my colleagues.

 We had a blast designing the O.Henry and Green Valley Grill!
 We decided that we’d sort of channel Charles Hartmann, the architect for the original 1919 O.Henry and the Jefferson Standard Building.
 And, we chose to put the restaurant not in the hotel but beside it with its own entrance and identity so that folks wouldn’t confuse it with a “hotel restaurant.”
 For the design of Green Valley Grill, we pretended that there was already a building on the site that we wanted to adapt and reuse.
 With that approach, we got to decide what we would have liked to have found!
 What’s more fun than that?
 We decided we’d like a building that was an amalgam of the power station at UNC-G, the little pump house in Lake Daniel and the store at 150 and Lake Brandt Road.
 For the O.Henry, we didn’t just reference Hartmann with the rustication of the first two levels, the shouldered arched windows, and the black-and-white basket-weave mosaic tiles in the restrooms; but we also found delight in the urns atop Aycock school, so we added similar ones to the hotel.